comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/manage_datasets.md

 ```
 :::

-## Downloading a dataset from Comet
+## Downloading a dataset from Opik

-You can download a dataset from Comet using the `get_dataset` method:
+You can download a dataset from Opik using the `get_dataset` method:

 ```python
 from opik import Opik